• Free shipping on all orders

 Which Breed Is Right for You?

-Now that you know that both the European Maine Coon and the American Maine Coon are the same cat breed, it’s up to you to decide which type is right for you.
-You should know that there are breeders in the United States that specialize in European Maine Coons.
-These breeders have simply imported cats to breed, so they have the more prominent squarish jaw and longer, more tufted ears.
+Now that you know that the European Maine Coon and the American Maine Coon are the same breed, it’s up to you to decide which type is right for you.
+Although American Maine Coons are more common in the United States, some US breeders specialize in European Maine Coons.
+They have imported cats to breed, so they have more prominent, squarish jaws and longer, tufted ears.

-If you can’t decide which type is right for you, get in touch with several reputable breeders to see what’s available.
+If you can’t decide which type is ideal, contact several reputable breeders to see what’s available.
 Maybe you’ll find a breeder with cats of a particular color you like or characteristics you favor.
 Regardless of whether you pick a European or American Maine Coon, you’ll be getting a big, fluffy cat with a loveable personality!

 Related Reads: